Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Neural e tendue expansion

 where $\mathcal{S}_k$ is the SLM wavefront modulation for the $k$-th target image $T_k$ in a natural-image dataset with $K$ training samples, $*$ is the convolution operator, and $f$ is the low-pass Butterworth filter for approximating the viewer's retinal resolution as a frequency-cutoff function\cite{kuo2020expansion} as

 where $\mathcal{F}^{-1}$ is the inverse 2D Fourier transform, $w$ is the spatial frequency, and $c$ is the cutoff frequency.
 In order to set the cutoff frequency to be beyond human perceptibility, it suffices to set $c$ to be $\frac{\Delta_n N}{\sqrt{\pi}}$ where $N$ is the SLM pixel count.
-This is because an 8K-pixel SLM\cite{Sterling2008JVC} can provide an angular resolution of 61 pixels/degree at an eyebox size of 18.5\,mm and 660\,mm wavelength, whereas the angular resolution of the human eye is limited to 60 pixels/degree\cite{kuo2020expansion}.
+This is because an 8K-pixel SLM\cite{Sterling2008JVC} can provide an angular resolution of 61 pixels/degree at an eyebox size of 18.5\,mm, see Supplementary Note 3 for details, whereas the angular resolution of the human eye is limited to 60 pixels/degree\cite{kuo2020expansion}.

-Eq.~\eqref{eq:opt} optimizes the neural \'{e}tendue expander as a static element that is used for any target natural images while each SLM pattern is dedicated to a specific training sample exploiting the SLM dynamic degree of freedom.
-The objective function (Eq.~\eqref{eq:opt}) is fully differentiable with respect to the wavefront modulations of the SLM and the neural \'{e}tendue expander.
-As such, we solve this optimization problem by training the neural \'{e}tendue expanders and SLM states akin to a neural network using ADAM\cite{kingma2015method}.
-See Fig.~\ref{fig:training}a for the forward and backward operations in the optimization process.
+The optimization objective in Eq.~\eqref{eq:opt} jointly optimizes a single static element $\mathcal{E}$ and a set of SLM patterns $\mathcal{S}_{\{ 1,...,K\}}$ so that the set of generated holograms matches the target set of natural images ${T}_{\{ 1,...,K\}}$.
+This objective function is fully differentiable with respect to the wavefront modulations of the SLM and the neural \'{e}tendue expander.
+As such, we can solve this optimization problem by training the neural \'{e}tendue expander and the SLM states akin to a shallow neural network by using stochastic gradient solvers\cite{kingma2015method}.
 Our computational design approach is data-driven and requires a dataset of natural images.
-We use 105 high-resolution training images of natural scenes.
-For testing, we captured 18 natural images.
-We use grayscale images when designing neural \'{e}tendue expanders for monochromatic display, while the original RGB images are used when designing for a trichromatic display.
+We used 105 high-resolution training images of natural scenes.
+For testing, we used 20 natural images.
+We use grayscale images when designing neural \'{e}tendue expanders for a monochromatic display, while the original RGB images are used when designing for a trichromatic display.

-We also develop a two-stage learning method with nested training and heterogeneous learning rates for the SLM and the neural \'{e}tendue expander in the first-order stochastic optimization framework to ensure that each SLM pattern is deliberately overfitted to each training sample while the neural \'{e}tendue expander applies to the entire set of natural images.
-Using this optimization method, we learn the wavefront modulation of the neural \'{e}tendue expander for a dataset of natural images and the image formation of our setup, instead of using random scatterers that do not have knowledge of either (Fig.~\ref{fig:prototype}).